Degree, Transfer and Certificate Programs

 • Organization of complex programs in a logical way, enabling the extension of the program.

 • Comprehension of user requirements, and production of code and documentation in an industry-accepted style that satisfies those requirements.

 • Development of software that solves problems in a variety of fields, including math, physics, chemistry, biology, astronomy, business, and the Internet.

 Units required for Major: 90

 Associate Degree Requirements:

-NOTE: All courses pertaining to the major must be taken for a letter grade and the student must receive a grade of "C" or higher in these courses.
+NOTE: All courses pertaining to the major must be completed with a grade of "C" or better.
+In addition, the student must obtain a minimum GPA of 2.0.

 MATH 1A Calculus (5 units)

 or MATH 1AH Honors Calculus I (5 units)